CSCDP/AnnexA_CiNCensus_Cleaner/README.md

 # How to run this programme

-To run this programme, you will need to have installed Python and created a conda environment with #####.
+To run this programme, you will need to have installed Python and created a conda environment aligned with requirements.txt.

 Once that is done, follow the steps detailed below:
 1. Create a local configuration file